wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 **Q:**&ensp;What you say I understand, but emotionally I cannot accept it.
 This merely idealistic view of life repels me deeply.
 I just cannot think myself to be permanently in a state of dream.

 **M:**&ensp;How can anybody be permanently in a state caused by an impermanent body?
 The misunderstanding is based on your idea that you are the body.
 Examine the idea, see its inherent contradictions, realise that your present existence is like a shower of sparks, each spark lasting a second and the shower itself — a minute or two.
 Surely a thing of which the beginning is the end, can have no middle.
 Respect your terms.
-Reälity cannot be momentary.
+Reality cannot be momentary.
 It is timeless, but timelessness is not duration.

 **Q:**&ensp;I admit that the world in which I live is not the real world.
 But there is a real world, of which I see a distorted picture.
 The distortion may be due to some blemish in my body or mind.
 But when you say there is no real world, only a dream world in my mind, I just cannot take it.
 I wish I could believe that all horrors of existence are due to my having a body.
 Suicide would be the way out.